 Another quick tip: Buy items when you get there.
 Don’t worry about the hassle of shipping, or worry about relying on that bridesmaid who accidentally forgot to bring something or groomsmen that broke something on the way over.
 Get to your wedding early, and take the first couple of days to go shopping.
 There are a lot of cute little boutiques, markets, and shops that will have items you can use.

 Now that you have some ideas on what to add, create a Pinterest board.
-See ours here.
+Check out the TravelBash Pinterest board!

 Add your special welcome letter and/or note and make sure to put a main point of contact.
 You do not want anyone contacting you about an issue on your special day.
 Make sure to include the schedule for the week.

-Some Little Details + Logistics of the Bags
+DESTINATION WEDDING WELCOME BAG Little Details + Logistics

 Now that we know the “what” about the welcome bag, let’s talk about the “HOW.”